ZWH-ASTAR/MMAC/README.md

 # MMAC-Bench: A Multimodal Multilingual Asian Cultural Benchmark

-Official repository for **MMAC-Bench**, a multimodal and multilingual benchmark for evaluating cultural understanding and reasoning in vision-language and language models.
+Official repository for **MMAC-Bench**, a multimodal and multilingual benchmark for evaluating cultural understanding and reasoning in LLMs.

 The dataset is hosted on Hugging Face: